ploomber/jupysql/doc/tutorials/duckdb-native-sqlalchemy.md

 # DuckDB (native vs SQLAlchemy)

 Beginning in 0.9, JupySQL supports DuckDB via a native connection and SQLAlchemy, both with comparable performance.
+JupySQL has adds a small overhead; however, this overhead is constant.

 At the moment, the only difference is that some features are only available when using SQLAlchemy.